yuchye/Capstone/README.md

 |**Variation**|*object*|test_variants.csv|The amino acid change for this mutation.|
 |**Class**|*int64*|test_variants.csv|The class (1 to 9) this genetic mutation has been classified on.|

-### Risks & Assumptions of Data Sources
+### Assumptions of Data Sources

-- Risks:
-    - The data sources may contain many words that play little/no role in affecting what classification of the clinical text.
-At present, we have specified only a relatively small number of stopwords that are ignored during the text lemmatisation.
-The risk is that we continue to retain redundant words that increase the likelihood of overfitting.

-- Assumptions:
 - The 'Class' feature is not treated as an ordinal value, i.e. a class of 1 is not seen as more or less severe than a class of 2, for example.
 - Linearity: The relationship between the independent and dependent features is linear.
 - Independence: The errors are independent of one another.
 - Normality: The errors between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
 - Equality of Variances: The errors should have roughly consistent pattern (i.e. there should be no disceranble relationshop between the independent features and the errors).
 - Independence: The independent features are independent of one another.